EGmux/Sarcophagus_certora_formal-verification/README.md

 # formal_verfication_certora(name subject to change)

-# how to run the sarpcophagus.spec
+# how to run the spec

 - install docker